Code-Institute-Submissions/kirsty-chatterton-photography/README.md

 ### Wireframes

 The wireframes for my site were created using [Balsamiq](https://balsamiq.com/).
-The site is made up of three pages with a modal feature on each page for the "About Me" section.
-There is also a gallery page and a contact page.
 I created wireframes for desktop as well as mobile and tablet.
 The final design of the site closely follows the wireframes created during the design process which can be found in the links below:

 #### Desktop